 ([Say], “Should I seek a judge other than Allah when He is the One Who has sent down to you the Book explained in detail?”
 Those whom We gave the Book know that it has been sent down from your Lord in truth, so never be among those who doubt.). {6/114}

-No human being dares to write a book then tell others, “look at my book, it has no mistakes and it contains authentic information without a doubt, and I challenge you to bring something like it.”
+No human being dares to write a book then tell others, “look at my book, it has no mistakes and it contains authentic information without a shred of doubt, and I challenge you to bring something like it.”
 Rather, authors ask their readers to contact them regarding any mistakes so they can be taken into account in future editions but for the Quran the case is completely different.
-Since the Quran is the word of Allah, He the almighty challenged creation to come up with the same.
+Since the Quran is the word of Allah, He the almighty challenged the creation to come up with anything similar.
 Read what Allah said about His Holy book “the Quran”.

 (This is the Book about which there is no doubt, a guidance for the righteous,). {2/2}